christopherjenness/NBA-analytics/README.md

 I wanted to look into underrated assisters in the NBA.
 Players who are really good at creating plays by passing, but don't necessarily rake up traditional "Assists" in their box score.
 I thought I would find players who are thought to be bad/average, but are actually elite.
 What I ended up finding is that a few elite players are even more elite than we think.

-First, are there players who don't get a ton of traditional assists, but get a lots of "Secondary Assists".
+First, are there players who don't get a ton of traditional assists, but get a lots of "Secondary Assists"?
 The guy who passes it to the assister.
 The hockey assist.
 The answer is **Steph Curry**.
 Below, I'm plotting the total primary and secondary assists of every player in the NBA this season.

 ![Imgur](http://i.imgur.com/bTyXA34.png)